Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Experiments and Results

-\textbf{Pairwise Dataset Generalization.} The multi-modality in \cref{fig:unseen_violin} can be explained by some datasets generalizing better to specific others.
-This may be due to the datasets addressing similar facets of hate speech and/or being annotated similarly or by the same team. \cref{tab:unseen_vs_baseline} shows the single dataset baseline performance for each pair of datasets; higher unseen prediction performance is interpreted as better dataset generalization. \gab and \reddit generalize well to each other, with more than $80\%$ macro-F1 performance in both directions.
-Unsurprisingly, both data sets were proposed in the same work.
+We further study how transferable each dataset is to each other.
+Given that no definition of hate is universally agreed upon, each dataset brings with it its own biases.
+We hypothesize that certain datasets may generalize better to others due to shared biases in their definitions. \cref{fig:unseen_violin} presents the distribution of macro-F1 scores using violin plots, with each violin representing a target dataset how transferable each target dataset is from other datasets.
+The left half of each violin illustrates the performance distribution of all single dataset baselines, whereas the right half shows the performance of MTL-NCH.
+We observe that MTL-NCH exhibits higher mean prediction performance and lower variance than single baselines.
+Additionally, the single baselines for \waseem and \mandl exhibit two visible modes, while \hateval, \reddit, and \gab show less pronounced bimodality.
+This phenomenon arises from the uneven transferability of models -- some datasets generalize better to specific others, potentially due to similarities in their hate speech facets or annotation procedures.
+This is shown in \cref{tab:unseen_vs_baseline}, where higher performance indicates better generalization to unseen datasets.
+For instance, \gab and \reddit exhibit bidirectional generalization, achieving over $80\%$ macro-F1 performance in both directions.
+This is unsurprising, given that they were proposed in the same work.
 Other dataset pairs generalize only one way, e.g., \davidson to \gab, \pubfig to \davidson, \pubfig to \gab, and \waseem to \reddit.
 This may occur when one dataset covers more hate speech facets than the other.
-We also analyze dataset similarity based on their vocabulary usage.
-We measure the Ruzicka similarity~\citep{ruzicka1958anwendung} (also known as the weighted Jaccard similarity) for the terms in the harmful and harmless classes.
-We find that \gab and \reddit have similar language use for both classes; however, \gab and \pubfig are similar only for the harmless class (Ruzicka$=0.37$ for harmless, $0.08$ for harmful), which still translates to moderate dataset generalization (macro-F1$=0.66$).
-See the detailed Ruzicka similarities in the online appendix \cite{appendix}.
+We also analyze dataset similarity in terms of their vocabulary usage.
+We measure the Ruzicka similarity~\citep{ruzicka1958anwendung}, a weighted Jaccard similarity quantifying the overlap in the terms occurring in the problematic and harmless classes.
+While \gab and \reddit have similar language use for both classes, \gab and \pubfig are only similar for the harmless class (Ruzicka$=0.37$ for harmless, $0.08$ for problematic), which still leads to a moderate generalization (macro-F1$=0.66$).
+More details on the Ruzicka similarities are available in the supplementary appendix.